trentree/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Resources by creating Domain Controller and Client VM (Virtual Machine)
-- Ensure Connectivity between the resources stated above
+- Ensure connectivity between the resources stated above
 - Install Active Directory
 - Create Admin and Normal User Account
 - Join Client to Domain
 - Setup Remote Desktop for non-admin users on Client
-- Create additional users and log into Client VM with a created user
+- Create additional users and log into the client VM with a created user

 <h2>Deployment and Configuration Steps</h2>